How to Get Started with Dynamics 365 Web Portals

 In Dynamics 365, role based security permissions control what type of records each user can access.
 For portal users, a web role is needed to gain access permissions and different roles can be configured to enable varying access levels to portal pages.

-Dynamics 365 portal authentication allows portal users to sign in with a choice of a authentication.
-Local authentication is the most common process using a Dynamics 365 contact record for authentication.
+Portal authentication allows portal users to sign in with a choice of a authentication.
+Local authentication is the most common process using a contact record for authentication.

 However, for custom authentication, developers can use the ASP.Net Identity API to create custom login pages.
 In these instances, account credentials and password management is handled by a third-party identity provider.
 This includes Windows ID, Google and Facebook.